-It has been reported that “potentially millions of machines are still vulnerable.”
+The US Government published that, “potentially millions of machines are still vulnerable.”
 2 This particular vulnerability is so widespread and potentially dangerous that Microsoft has released special Out of Band patches for Windows® XP and Windows Server® 2003.

 - Windows® XP / Windows Server® 2003 – Security Patch KB4500331 (this patch must manually be downloaded from Microsoft and installed)

 - Windows® Vista / Windows Server® 2008 – Security Patch KB4499180 (this patch must manually be downloaded from Microsoft and installed) OR Monthly Rollup KB4499149 (this patch is available through Windows® Automatic Update)